CharleRoger/Garden/Canon/Languages/Misc/Möxali.md

 # Morphophonology
 It is useful to analyse the structure of Möxali as having an underspecified morphophonemic level, with phonotactics and other regular processes yielding the phonemic level.
 Morphophonemic forms are shown in |vertical bars|.
 In addition to the phonotactic constraints on onset clusters described above, there are five main phenomena; coda neutralisation, obstruent devoicing, inversion, vowel sandhi and vowel elision.
 ## Coda neutralisation
-An underlying stop consonant (nasal or plosive) in morpheme-final position is subject to neutralisation if it arises as a syllable coda at the phonemic level, i.e. if there is no following syllable in which the consonant can act as the onset.

-Nasals neutralise into assimilatory coda *n*:
-- |ösem-∅| → *ösen* (firewood-ᴀʙꜱ)
-- |ösem-in| → *ösemin* (firewood-ᴇʀɢ)

-The donation of a stop to a following syllable can occur across morpheme or word boundaries, meaning the phonological form of a word can depend on the following word:
-> [ˈœ.s̪ɛ.m‿iˈbil̪.bɪl̪]
-> `ösem    -∅    í-    -bílbil`
-> `firewood-ABS  IMP-PV-gather_up`
-> "Gather up some firewood!"

 While coda plosives were initially allowed in Möxali and are retained in the Inner dialect, they were lost in the later and more widespread Outer dialects.
-In these dialects, plosives undergo spirantisation when they fall in coda position, in which they mutate to the corresponding fricative with the same voicedness and place of articulation: *p t c k b d* → *f s x h v z*.
+In these dialects, underlying plosives undergo spirantisation when they fall in coda position, in which they mutate to the corresponding fricative with the same voicedness and place of articulation: *p t c k b d* → *f s x h v z*.
 This results in inflectional alternation like the following:
 - |límok-∅| → *límoh* (bee-ᴀʙꜱ)
 - |límok-en| → *límokin* (bee-ᴇʀɢ)

+The donation of a plosive to a following syllable can occur across morpheme or word boundaries, meaning the phonological form of a word can depend on the following word:
+> [fɑ.d̪ᶻɛ̃ː ɑ.ʒɔ.q‿u.l̪o fɛ.ʔɑ]
+> `faden    ajok -∅    úl  ~u     f[a]-e -q[a]`
+> `1SG.NOM  stone-ABS  work~PROG  ACT- do-PFV `
+> "I work stone"

 Despite this spirantisation rule being present in the most commonly spoken forms of Möxali throughout history, the native orthography tends to favour more conservative spelling in formal contexts, e.g. ⟨LÍ-MO-KA⟩ rather than ⟨LÍ-MO-HA⟩ for *límoh*.
 For consistency and clarity, romanisation of Möxali generally uses conservative spelling unless otherwise stated, i.e. *límok* not *límoh*.
 ## Obstruent devoicing